 Magic and tradition intertwined with the ancestral rite symbolism already lost in time and substituted for new and complex syncretism in which the popular wit is present in each false face.

-This is an institution dedicated to the study, promotion, and spreading of the Mexican mask as a significant cultural product, aspiring to present the most characteristic about the mask and the endless traditions that represent the world, and linking its symbolism with different art expressions as well.
+This is an institution dedicated to the study, promotion, and spreading of the Mexican mask as a significant cultural product, aspiring to present the most characteristics of the mask and the endless traditions that represent the world, and linking its symbolism with different art expressions as well.